-The Gardens demonstrates that wood can be used to build attractive, affordable, high-quality housing from sustainable materials more quickly and efficiently than with other building materials.
-The project included eight factory-built, wood-framed units (four duplexes), which provide attractively-priced housing in Gibsons.
+The Gardens demonstrate that wood can be used to build high-quality housing from sustainable materials more quickly and efficiently than with other building materials.
+The project included eight factory-built, wood-framed units (four duplexes), which provide affordably-priced housing in Gibsons.
 It attracted a wide range of buyers, including families, couples and singles—all people who live and work in Gibsons, which is accessible from Vancouver by ferry or boat.

-The two-bedroom homes were assembled at Click Modular Home’s factory in Port Mellon, 16 kilometres away from the site.
-Skilled framers had each of the units fully assembed in about four weeks; actual framing took just three days for each modular unit.
-Units for The Gardens were then transported to Gibsons in two pieces and connected on-site, ensuring the building envelope was watertight almost instantly.
-Using wood allows units to be easily modified if a customer wants some level of customization in the future.
+The two-bedroom, one-storey homes were assembled at the manufacturer’s Port Mellon factory, 16 kilometres from the site.
+Skilled framers fully assembled the modular units in about four weeks; however, the framing alone only took three days for each unit.
+The units were transported to Gibsons in two pieces, and then connected on-site, ensuring that the building envelope was watertight almost instantly.
+Using wood allows units to be easily modified if the customer wants some level of customization in the future.

-Homes in The Gardens were framed using all-wood construction, with each half of the home engineered as a structural member so it could be easily transported and lifted into place with a crane on-site.
-Dimension lumber was used to frame the walls, with 2×6 spruce-pine-fir (SPF) studs for the exterior walls and 2×4 studs for the interior walls; the walls were sheathed with plywood for shear strength.
+Homes in The Gardens were framed using all-wood construction, with each half of the home engineered as a separate structural member so it could be easily transported and lifted into place with a crane, on-site.
+Dimension lumber was used to frame the walls, with 2 x 6 spruce-pine-fir (SPF) studs for the exterior walls.
+The walls were sheathed with plywood for shear strength.
 Plywood was also used as the vapour barrier inside the house, with drywall directly fixed to the plywood to minimize cracking during transport and installation.
 A parallel strand lumber (PSL) engineered wood beam supported the main wall of each unit.
 Engineered wood I-joists and rough-cut solid Douglas-fir timbers were used to frame the roof, which was covered in plywood sheathing.
 Some units featured exposed birch plywood for the interior ceiling, creating warmth.
 Western red cedar was used for the siding and the decks.